Section 1 of 7 · What's Happening

 Four things to keep in mind

-• The City Manager has proposed a 5.11% increase—Council can still amend before the June 8 vote
+• The City Manager has proposed a 5.11% increase—the Council can still amend before the June 8 vote

 • Property tax, water, and sewer all increase under the proposal—add your voice if affordability is your concern